 John Ritenbaugh, finding a commonality in three scriptures describing our calling and sanctification, answers the questions: "Who are we?" and "How do we fit?"
 God has demonstrated that He loves us in a different way than He does our neighbor (perhaps a neighbor having better traits than we do) calling us …

-Most of us have heard the courtroom mantra, "the truth, the whole truth, and nothing but the truth."
-John Reid, however, applies these criteria to our behavior, showing that many of us shy away from "nothing but the truth"!
+We have heard the courtroom mantra, 'the truth, the whole truth, and nothing but the truth.'
+Behavior shows that many shy away from 'nothing but the truth'!

 Purity before God is far more than just being clean.
 John Ritenbaugh explains that to Jesus being pure in heart touches on the very holiness of God!